gvwilson/sensibleadventures/cloudherd/new.md

 in general.
 She'd lost them.
 And by the time she got back, her mother was sure to give her the "what took you so long?" look that she hated so much.

+*Crack!* Another bolt of lightning left a dazzling scar on the night.
+That one had been close, she realized uneasily---too close.
+The lightnings must be nipping at the clouds that had fallen behind their herd.
+She was suddenly glad that she wasn't airborne.
+She had only ever been on one night flight, when Granna Fee took her up on her nameday when she turned ten to show her a passing star.

+*CRACK!
+BOOM!* Noxy shrieked as the third bolt of lightning struck the weatherduck spinning madly next to the fortress gate and shattered its wooden pole.
+Splinters flew in all directions to clatter off roofs and cobblestones.

+One smoking scrap bounced off a chimney and clattered through a window whose shutter had been left untied.
+As Noxy blinked to clear the after-dazzle of the lightning strike from her eyes, the sheets of dried moss that the wood had landed in began to smolder.

+A door banged open.
+"Saints!"
+Aft hurried over to Noxy.
+"Are you all right?
+What in the name of all that rots are you doing out in this?"

+"*Amma* wanted me to fill the kettle," Noxy said stupidly.
+She shook her head.
+"It---the lightning it."

+"I can see the lightning hit it," Aft said testily.
+He took her by the shoulders and peered into her eyes, then relaxed slightly.
+"You'll be all right.
+Just a bit of a scare.
+Come on, let's get you back to---wait."
+He sniffed.
+"What's burning?"

+Noxy grabbed his arm and pointed.
+"There!
+Upstairs!"
+A bright lick of flame was suddenly dancing in a window.
+Another joined it as the familiar herby smell of burning moss caught in Noxy's nostrils.

+"Get your mother!"
+Aft ordered, then cupped his hands around his mouth.
+"Fire!
+Fire!
+Fire!"

+The village was lucky.
+That's what everyone told themselves half an hour later.
+They were lucky that the rain had made everything so wet, that there had been so little of the autumn moss left to burn, that Aft had spotted the fire so quickly.
+They were lucky the soldiers had been there to fill and pass buckets---with most of the adults gone, well, the elders and children would have done the best they could, but things could have been a lot worse.

+"But what were you doing *there*?"
+Indy demanded as she and her daughter walked home arm in arm.
+"You were just supposed to refill the kettle!"

+"I thought I saw something, like a troll."
+Noxy shook her head.
+"I didn't get a good look at it."
+Which wasn't exactly a lie, but was an uncomfortable distance from the truth.
+The hooded figure had definitely been a person, but a bit short for an adult.
+And as the soldiers had arrived to help with the fire, one of them had been wearing a rain cape with a hood.
+But why would Thokmay have been out in the rain when he could have been at dinner?
+And what had he been doing in the alley beside her house?